PennyLaneAI/pennylane/doc/introduction/interfaces/torch.rst

 In order to use PennyLane in combination with PyTorch, we have to generate PyTorch-compatible quantum nodes.
 Such a QNode can be created explicitly using the ``interface='torch'`` keyword in the QNode decorator or QNode class constructor.
-Alternatively, an existing, basic QNode can be translated into a quantum node that interfaces with PyTorch by calling the :meth:`QNode.to_torch() <pennylane.qnode.QNode.to_torch>` method.

 .. note::